Piyasa99/Quiz_app/README.md

 # Quiz_app
-If you love watching F.R.I.E.N.D.S, you should definitely take this Friends Trivia quiz to prove whether you are a true fan or not!

-Don't worry this app has a scoreboard that will keep count of your scores and show it at the end of the quiz.
+This is a Friends (TV show) trivia quiz which contains multiple questions followed by a scoreboard that keeps count of the score based on number of questions answered correctly and show it at the end of the quiz.

 Happy Quizzing!